 These unaudited consolidated financial statements reflect, in the opinion of management, all material adjustments (which include only normal recurring adjustments) necessary to fairly state the results of operations, financial position and cash flows for the periods presented, and the disclosures herein are adequate to make the information presented not misleading.
-Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses, and the COVID-19 pandemic has increased the uncertainty with respect to developing these estimates and assumptions.
-The COVID-19 pandemic continues to rapidly evolve and the ultimate impact of the COVID-19 pandemic is highly uncertain and subject to change.
+Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses.
 Changes in facts and circumstances could have a significant impact on the resulting estimated amounts included in our consolidated financial statements.
 Actual results could differ from these estimates.
-Actual results for the three and six months ended July 3, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.
+Actual results for the three and nine months ended October 2, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.
 These unaudited consolidated financial statements should be read in conjunction with the consolidated financial statements, and notes thereto, for the year ended December 31, 2021 as presented in the Company's Annual Report on Form 10-K.